sciZer0/7/v/README.md

 All Automated Donations for vacant positions are burned 🔥.

-*It is important to note that when any blockchain (Solana, for example) creates inflation in the native token of, say, 8% yearly in order to pay contributors — thereby, the protocol essentially takes out from accounts of all users a tax in a size of the same 8%, and gives it to the contributors.*
+It is important to remind, when any blockchain (Ethereum or Solana, for example) creates in the native token the inflation of, say, 4% yearly in order to pay awards to contributors (miners/validators) — essentially, the protocol takes out from the balance of each user's account the **transaction fee**  or **tax** in the  same size of  4%, and gives it to the contributors — regardlessly if the user really made even any single  transaction during this year.

 *Some number of positions of Contributor might be taken by specific persons or working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*